ivanorsolic/oricodes/content/english/Hardware installation/kernel hacking.md

 {{% notice tip %}}

-If you somehow end up messing up the extlinux.conf file, I’ve provided a copy for you down below, so you can overwrite it as state above and boot back to the microSD:
+If you somehow end up messing up the extlinux.conf file, I’ve provided a copy for you down below, so you can overwrite it as stated in the tip above and boot back to the microSD:

 {{% /notice %}}